Shohid24/shohid24/README.md

 2. **Update Data**: Found incorrect information?
 Open an issue.
 Or message us directly in [Telegram](https://t.me/Shohid24Discussion/)

 3. **Spread the Word**: Share this repository to ensure that the sacrifices of these heroes are not forgotten.

+### Getting the code that was used to fetch the data

+The old code that was used to primarily fetch the data was removed from this branch.
+You can find them in the [with-json](https://github.com/Shohid24/shohid24/tree/with-json/public/data) branch.
+This repo now uses **MongoDB** to store and update data.

+But the `.json` files are still available in the [`public/data`](/public/data) directory.

 ## The July Student Movement 2024